India was elected to the UN Economic and Social Council for the 2022-24 term | ExBulletin

 India was elected to the UN Economic and Social Council for the 2022-24 term

-India was selected in the category of Asia-Pacific States along with Afghanistan, Kazakhstan and Oman.

-India has been elected to the Economic and Social Council, one of the six main organs of the United Nations, for the 2022-24 term.

-The 54-member Economic and Social Council (ECOSOC) is at the heart of the United Nations system to advance the three dimensions of sustainable economic, social and environmental development.
+The 54-member Economic and Social Council (ECOSOC) is at the heart of the United Nations system to advance the three dimensions of sustainable development – economic, social and environmental.

 It is the central platform for fostering debate and innovative thinking, for building consensus on ways forward, and for coordinating efforts to achieve internationally agreed goals.